 Savory Breakfast Strata

 4 links Italian turkey sausage, casings removed, browned, and crumbled.

-• 1/3 cup chopped sun-dried tomatoes packed in oil, oil-reserved
+1/4 cup chopped sun-dried tomatoes packed in oil, oil-reserved

-• 3/4 cup chopped onion
+1/2 cup chopped onion

 1 to 2 tablespoons chopped fresh rosemary

-• 8 ounces Monterey Jack cheese, shredded (1 to 1-1/2 cups)
+4 to 6 ounces Monterey Jack cheese, shredded (1 to 1-1/2 cups)

 1-1/2 cups milk

 1 teaspoon salt

-• 1/2 teaspoon freshly ground pepper
+1/4 teaspoon freshly ground pepper

-• 1-1/2 teaspoon dry mustard
+1 teaspoon dry mustard

-• ¼ teaspoon ground nutmeg (optional)
+1/4 teaspoon ground nutmeg (optional)

-Spray a 9 x 13-inch baking dish with nonstick cooking spray.
-Spread bread cubes in casserole.
+Spray a 9-inch square baking dish with nonstick cooking spray.
+Sprinkle bread cubes in casserole.
 Sprinkle cooked sausage evenly over bread cubes.
 Pour 1 tablespoon reserved sun-dried tomato oil into skillet.
 Add onions and sauté until tender.
 Add tomatoes and rosemary, stirring until blended.
 Place onion mixture over sausage.
 Cover with cheese.
 Whisk eggs, milk, salt, pepper, dry mustard, and nutmeg in a medium bowl until well blended.
 Pour egg mixture over casserole.
-Cover with aluminum foil (tip - spray first with non-stick spray first).
+Cover (hint - spray aluminum foil with non-stick spray first).
 Refrigerate 8 to 10 hours or overnight.
 Bring to room temperature before baking.
 Preheat oven to 350 degrees.
 Uncover casserole.
 Bake 30 to 45 minutes, or until set.